Dioxin Poisoning Compensation Claims

+Dioxins are a group of highly toxic chemicals, used in industrial processes, that are harmful to health.
 Dioxin poisoning is a recognised cause of industrial disease and of resulting claims for hazardous substances compensation.
-The International Agency for Research on Cancer has classified the most toxic form of dioxin as causing cancer, however comprehensive data on the harmful effects of many other compounds is not yet available.
+The International Agency for Research on Cancer (IARC) has classified the most toxic forms of dioxin as carcinogous.
+However comprehensive data on the harmful effects of many other compounds is not yet available.

 Dioxin poisoning compensation claims and industry